plukkido/rn-fetch-blob-dev/README.md

 # or
 $ npm test android
 ```
+* Note: This repo currently uses Node >=6.9.0.
+Make sure you have a compatible version.

 The script will initialize a new RN app named `RNFetchBlobTest` (right in the project's `/RNFetchBlobTest` folder), it will also launch the test app by the `platform` given, and a nodejs server for test.
 You only need to run this script once.